anuskar/ai-ultimate-tic-tac-toe/README.md

 ## Heuristics

-A utility value of 1 indicates a win for the AI, while -1 is a lose.
-In order to remain an admissible heuristic, the heuristic function should return values in the range [-1, 1].
+A utility value of 100 indicates a win for the AI, while -100 is a lose.
+In order to remain an admissible heuristic, the heuristic function should return values in the range [-100, 100].

 ### Heuristic A

-- Based on the progress towards a win in the outer board, dictated by progress towards a win in each subboard.
+- Stratigy 1: Count the number of win of subgame.
+More win in subgame, a higher utility will be assigned.
+- Stratigy 2: Assign an utility value to each position on the game board.
+For example, take the middle block of the main gameboard and sub gameboard will have higher utility
+- Stratigy 3: Consider the case of two out of three blocks are occupied by the same player.
+Then we will have higher utility to occupied that third sopt.
+- Stratigy 4: In out turn a positive utility will be assigned; In opponent's turn a negetive utility will be assigned.
+It's because of the stratigy of alpha-beta pruning

+### Heuristic B
+Heuristic fuction B is a simplified version of Heuristic function A. It removes the Stratigy 3 from function A, but seems have better perfornmence.

 ## Comments